 Smart Traffic Management

-These sophisticated solutions enables traffic management teams to re-route traffic to prevent or resolve unexpected congestion spots and improve public transit and emergency vehicle routing.
+These sophisticated solutions enable traffic management teams to re-route traffic to prevent or resolve unexpected congestion spots and improve public transit and emergency vehicle routing.

-• The New York City Department of Transportation oversees one of the most complex urban transportation networks in the world, with 6,300 miles of streets and highways, over 12,000 miles of sidewalk, nearly 14,000 signalized intersections and 800 bridges and tunnels.
-Through a collaboration of multiple vendors and agencies, the city upgraded its citywide traffic system using Digi RM, a Digi dual cellular router at each intersection, and customized Digi software and services.
+- The New York City Department of Transportation oversees one of the most complex urban transportation networks in the world, with 6,300 miles of streets and highways, over 12,000 miles of sidewalk, nearly 14,000 signalized intersections and 800 bridges and tunnels.
+Through a collaboration of multiple vendors and agencies, the city upgraded its citywide traffic system using Digi Remote Manager® (Digi RM), a Digi dual cellular router at each intersection, and customized Digi software and services.
 This large-scale deployment was completed in nine months and under budget.

 Download our Solution Brief